bglw/jekyll-postcss-v2/README.md

 npm i -D postcss postcss-cli
 ```

 Also install any postcss plugins you wish to use.
-For example, [autoprefixer](https://github.com/postcss/autoprefixer), [cssnano](https://cssnano.co/) etc.
+For example, [fluidvars](https://github.com/bglw/postcss-fluidvars), [autoprefixer](https://github.com/postcss/autoprefixer), [cssnano](https://cssnano.co/) etc.

 ## Usage

 Configure your `postcss.config.js` file in your jekyll source directory.

 ## Deployment

+No extra configuration is required for deployment on platforms like [CloudCannon](https://cloudcannon.com/) which support custom plugins.

 Please note that this plugin isn't supported by [GitHub Pages](https://pages.github.com/).
 To host on GitHub Pages and use this plugin, use GitHub Actions to build and deploy your website.